LTS5/connectomeviewer/doc/users/installation.rst

 Download and Installation
 ==========================

+.. warning:: This content is soon deprecated and replaced by an easier installation procedure using Neuro Debian.

 .. note:: Download the `source code <http://www.connectomeviewer.org/users/download>`_ used for the installation.
 Please register following `this link. <http://www.connectomeviewer.org/users/register>`_
           The ConnectomeViewer is currently BETA and released to the public.
 32bit and 64bit architectures are supported.